Isam Faiz

-Isam Faiz (عِصَام فَايِز; born 6 March 2000) is a footballer who plays as a midfielder for UAE Pro League club Ajman.
+Isam Faiz (عِصَام فَايِز; born 6 March 2000) is a footballer who plays as a midfielder for UAE Pro League club Al-Nasr.
 Born in Morocco, he represents the United Arab Emirates national team.

 International career

+A Moroccan citizen by birth, Faiz was granted an Emirati passport in late 2023 following five years of residency in the United Arab Emirates, making him eligible to represent the country.

 Faiz made his debut for the senior United Arab Emirates national team on 26 March 2024 in a World Cup qualifier against Yemen.